leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: pterygium-symptoms_signs-cornearefractive_87
 - What are the complications of pterygium?
+- can the pterygium grow bigger?
+- can the white flesh grow to cover my eye?
+- what problems can pterygium cause?
 - What happens if pterygium becomes big?
 - How big can pterygium grow?
 - Can pterygium cause difficulties seeing?